*You must have Universal Control installed in order to mix loopback layers on macOS*

 Output = Revelator Loopback 2

-6. You should now be ready to record 3 separate Stereo streams, including the mic itself, all at the same time into Studio One.
+7. You should now be ready to record the 3 separate Stereo streams, including the mic itself, into Studio One.

 For more information and examples on how to set up a Revelator output to your application of choice, check out section 3.2 Using Your Revelator with Popular Applications of the Revelator Manual